lexbailey/joy2uinput/PACKAGING.md

     contains the joy2uinput binary and its man page also contains a default /etc/joy2uinput/joy2uinput.conf file that can be modified as appropriate for the platform this is being packaged for
-    (if your platform needs to store the default config elsewhere, you might need to modify the config file search logic in the code)
+    (if your platform needs to store the default config elsewhere, you might need to modify the config file search logic in the code) ideally, also have installation of this package automatically configure uinput to be loaded and have appropriate permissions (see udev details in FAQ in README.md).

     depends on:
         joydev (the kernel module)
+        uinput (also a kernel module)

 2. joy2uinput-mappings:
     contains the .j2umap files normally found in /etc/joy2uinput/